rstropek/StarshipTraveler/readme.md

 * Clone the repository.

-* Start the [API project](StarshipTraveler.Api) because the Blazor frontend consumes this Web API.
+* Start the [API project](StarshipTraveler.Api) because the Blazor frontend consumes this Web API. **Note** that you should run the Web API as a console app.
+Don't start the API in IIS as this can lead to CORS issues.

 * Open the solution in the [*Start*](Start) folder.